-We talk a lot here at Octavian Vaults about the very finest wines from around the world and just how you can invest in these and of course store them in facilities such as ours.
-But sometimes, we neglect to discuss the one thing that goes with wine better than anything in the world (excluding great conversation, of course), food.
+We talk a lot here at Octavian about the very finest wines from around the world and just how you can invest in these and of course store them in facilities such as ours.
+But sometimes, we neglect to discuss the one thing that goes with wine better than anything in the world (excluding great conversation, of course), food, in particular nibbles with wine.

 Whether you are having a dinner party, wine tasting evening or even just relaxing with your significant other and enjoying some excellent Bordeaux or divine Chablis, it doesn’t really matter.
 In order to maximise your experience you should work out the best snacks to serve with wine and crucially, which go with our particular grape or vineyard.